SqueezeBits/Torch-TRTLLM/docs/DEBUG.md

 * Use the flag `--add-output`, possibly multiple times, to specify the nodes to be added to the outputs.
 * See the debug artifacts `graph_module.py` and `graph.txt` to see the node names.

-For example, the following command will append the TRT tensors corresponding to the outputs of the FX nodes `mm_default` and `fake_gpt_attention_plugin` to the TensorRT network outputs.
+For example, the following command will append the TRT tensors corresponding to the outputs of the FX nodes `mm_default` and `gpt_attention_plugin` to the TensorRT network outputs.
 ```
-ditto build meta-llama/Llama-2-7b-chat-hf --output-dir ./engines/meta-llama/Llama-2-7b-chat-hf-more-outputs --add-output mm_default --add-output fake_gpt_attention_plugin
+ditto build meta-llama/Llama-2-7b-chat-hf --output-dir ./engines/meta-llama/Llama-2-7b-chat-hf-more-outputs --add-output mm_default --add-output gpt_attention_plugin
 ```

 ### Using trtllm-build